Stem Cell Transplant Side Effects

 No one drug can prevent or control chemo-related nausea and vomiting 100% of the time.
 In many cases, two or more medicines are used.
 You’ll need to tell your transplant team how well the medicines are controlling your nausea and vomiting.
 If they aren’t working, they will need to be changed.

 You may be given antibiotics to try to prevent infections until your blood counts reach a certain level.
-For instance, pneumocystis pneumonia (pronounced NEW-mo-SIST-is new-MOAN-ee-uh, often called PCP) is a common infection that’s easy to catch.
+For instance, pneumocystis pneumonia (often called PCP) is a common infection that’s easy to catch.
 Even though the germ doesn’t harm people with normal immune systems, for others it can cause fever, cough, and serious breathing problems.
 Antibiotics are often used to keep transplant patients from getting this.

 Your doctor may check you before the transplant for signs of certain infections that may become active after transplant, and give you special medicines to keep those germs under control.
 For example, the virus called CMV (cytomegalovirus) is a common cause of pneumonia in people who have had transplants.
 It mainly happens to people who were already infected with CMV, or whose donor had the virus.
 If neither you nor your donor had CMV, the transplant team might follow special precautions to prevent infection while you are in the hospital.

 After engraftment, the risk of infection is lower, but it still can happen.
 It takes 6 months to a year after transplant for the immune systems of most patients to work as well as they should.
 It can take even longer for patients with graft-versus-host disease (GVHD, see below).